-While all of the following factors may not apply to the job, individuals are normally selfemployed if they:
+While all of the following factors may not apply to the job, individuals are normally self-employed if they:

-- own their own business - are exposed to financial risk (for example they may have to bear the cost of redoing faulty or substandard work carried out under the contract) - assume responsibility for investment and management in the business - can profit from the management, scheduling, or performance of the work - have control over what, how, when and where the work is done and whether they do it personally - are free to hire other people, on their terms, to do the work which has been agreed on - can provide the same services to more than one person or business at the same time - provide the materials for the job - provide equipment and machinery necessary for the job - have a fixed place of business where materials or equipment can be stored - cost and agree a price for the job - provide their own insurance cover (for example, public liability cover) - control the hours of work in fulfilling the job obligations.
+- own their own business - are exposed to financial risk (for example they may have to bear the cost of redoing faulty or substandard work carried out under the contract) - assume responsibility for investment and management in the business - can profit from the management, scheduling or performance of the work - have control over what, how, when and where the work is done and whether they do it personally - are free to hire other people, on their terms, to do the work which has been agreed on - can provide the same services to more than one person or business at the same time - provide the materials for the job - provide equipment and machinery necessary for the job - have a fixed place of business where materials or equipment can be stored - cost and agree a price for the job - provide their own insurance cover (for example, public liability cover) - control the hours of work in fulfilling the job obligations.

-I have determined that: (name) is a subcontractor/employee (cross out as relevant).
+I have determined that:subcontractor/employee (cross out as relevant). (name) is a

-Signed by:

-Name of cost center manager
+Signed by: Name of cost center manager

-Signed by:
+Signed by: CEO/ACEO

-CEO/ACEO

-Section Board approval date Details of areas covered Page А Nov 2016 Purpose, Scope and Financial Management overview.
-2 В Nov 2016 Financial controls over all payments (including the segregation of duties, cost centre managers, authorisation limits and requirement for a purchase order).
-6 С Nov 2016 Dispersal of grants to member youth services on behalf of statutory agencies (DCYA-YSG and IYJS-Garda Diversion).
-12 D Nov 2016 Trade Debtors, Bad Debts, collecting money etc. 16 E F Nov 2016 Nov 2016 Cash and Petty Cash Policies Travel and subsistence 17 19 G Nov 2016 Mobile Phones 23 Н Nov 2016 Fixed Assets and the Fixed Asset Register 25 I Nov 2016 Payroll and Salaries 26 J Nov 2016 Procurement of goods and services 27 К Nov 2016 The Reserves fund 28 L Nov 2016 Grant Applications 29 М Nov 2016 Apportionment of indirect costs policy 31 Ν Nov 2016 Anti-fraud and online Policies 32 Appendix Board approval date Details of areas covered Page 1 Nov 2016 Authorisation for payment form.
-36 2 3 4 (1) Nov 2016 Nov 2016 Nov 2016 Main cost centres, cost centre managers and other details Purchase Order form General Travel and Subsistence form for staff and volunteers 37 41 42 4 (2) 4 (3) 5 Nov 2016 Nov 2016 Nov 2017 Travel and Subsistence form for Board and Sub Committees Travel and subsistence form for Young Peoples events Checklist for Subcontractor/Employees 43 44 45
+Section Board approval date Details of areas covered Page List sections that have to be reviewed in 2024 list everything else has been reviewed in 2023 Α Purpose, Scope and Financial Management overview.
+2 В Financial controls over all payments (including the segregation of duties, cost centre managers, authorisation limits and requirement for a purchase order).
+6 С Dispersal of grants to member youth services on behalf of statutory agencies (DCEDIY-YSG and IYJS-Garda Diversion).
+12 D Trade Debtors, Bad Debts, collecting money etc. 16 E Cash and Petty Cash Policies 17 F 2022 Travel and subsistence 19 G Mobile Phones - To be Reviewed in 2024 23 Н Fixed Assets and the Fixed Asset Register 25 1 Sept 2023 Payroll and Salaries 26 J Procurement of goods and services 27 K The Reserves fund 28 L Grant Applications 29 M Apportionment of indirect costs policy - To be Reviewed in 2024 31 N Anti-fraud and online Policies - To be Reviewed in 2024 32 0 Mar 2021 Remote Working Allowances 15